Gene Hackman: 1956–1969: Career beginnings

 It was more psychological warfare, because I wasn't going to let those fuckers get me down.
 I insisted with myself that I would continue to do whatever it took to get a job.
 It was like me against them, and in some way, unfortunately, I still feel that way.
 But I think if you're really interested in acting there is a part of you that relishes the struggle.
 It's a narcotic in the way that you are trained to do this work and nobody will let you do it, so you're a little bit nuts.
 You lie to people, you cheat, you do whatever it takes to get an audition, get a job.

-Hackman began performing in several Off-Broadway plays, starting with Witness for the Prosecution in 1957 at the Gateway Playhouse in Bellport, New York, and including Come to the Palace of Sin in 1963.
-He got various bit roles, for example, in the film Mad Dog Coll and on multiple television series: Tallahassee 7000, The United States Steel Hour, Route 66, Naked City, The Defenders, The DuPont Show of the Week, East Side/West Side, and Brenner.
-In 1963, he made his Broadway debut in Children From Their Games, which had only a short run, as did A Rainy Day in Newark.
+Hackman began performing in several off-Broadway plays, starting with Witness for the Prosecution in 1957 at the Gateway Playhouse in Bellport, New York, and Come to the Palace of Sin in 1963.
+He got various bit roles in the film Mad Dog Coll, and on multiple television series: Tallahassee 7000, The United States Steel Hour, Route 66, Naked City, The Defenders, The DuPont Show of the Week, East Side/West Side, and Brenner.
+In 1963, he made his Broadway debuts in the short-running Children From Their Games and A Rainy Day in Newark.
 However, Any Wednesday with actress Sandy Dennis was a huge Broadway success in 1964.
 This opened the door to film work.
 His first credited role was in Lilith, with Jean Seberg and Warren Beatty in the leading roles.